Features

 • When a task is created in swimlane Project DYN, assign it to Francois: Automation Rules

-• When a task is moved to the Today column, change assignment to Rick, add a due date for right now and give it a high priority: Automation Rules
+• When a task is moved to the Today column, change assignment to Rick, add a due date for today, and make it high priority: Automation Rules

-• When a task receives a time estimate exceeding 20 hrs, send a notification to Aksel, the team supervisor: Automation Rules
+• When a task receives a time estimate exceeding 20 hrs, send a notification to Aksel: Automation Rules

 • When a task is moved to Monitoring, change the card type to financial analysis.